python-sge/sge/doc/common/pong.rst

-In this case, it's much simpler: :attr:`x` and :attr:`y` are going to start at the center of the screen, and :attr:`sprite` is going to be ``"ball"``.  these are attributes inherited from :class:`sge.StellarClass`, so we indicate them in a call to ``super().__init__``.  :meth:`Ball.__init__` ends up as::
+In this case, it's much simpler: :attr:`x` and :attr:`y` are going to start at the center of the screen, and :attr:`sprite` is going to be ``"ball"``.  these are attributes inherited from :class:`sge.Object`, so we indicate them in a call to ``super().__init__``.  :meth:`Ball.__init__` ends up as::

     def __init__(self):